lanl-ansi/OPFRecourse.jl/README.md

 nviolations(ref, p, ω)
 ```

+## Development

+Community-driven development and enhancement of OPFRecourse.jl are welcome and encouraged.
+Please fork this repository and share your contributions to the master with pull requests.

-## Acknowledgments
+## License

-This code has been developed as part of the Advanced Network Science Initiative at Los Alamos National Laboratory.
+This code has been developed as part of the Advanced Network Science Initiative at Los Alamos National Laboratory, and is provided under a BSD license as part of the Multi-Infrastructure Control and Optimization Toolkit (MICOT) project, LA-CC-13-108.